alephium/docs/docs/wallet/node-wallet-guide.md

 <UntranslatedPageText />

-The wallet API can be called using our Swagger UI at [http://127.0.0.1:12973/docs](http://127.0.0.1:12973/docs) or by using `curl`.
+The wallet API can be called using the [Swagger UI](http://127.0.0.1:12973/docs) or by using `curl`.
 Make sure that your full node is running so you could access the Swagger UI.

 ## Create a new wallet